-- Create pathways for people in their 20s, 30s and 40s to serve on the boards of directors of India-focused philanthropies as a ways of promoting a culture of giving among the next generation.
+- Create pathways for people in their 20s, 30s and 40s to serve on the boards of directors of India-focused philanthropies as a way of promoting a culture of giving among the next generation.

 - Study, promote and replicate effective philanthropic models such as the Gandhi Memorial Scholarships in San Diego.

 - Better recognize philanthropic role models and create opportunities for them to mentor emerging philanthropists.
-This could be done, in part, by individuals organizations or coalitions of organizations holding philanthropy speaker series where role models are featured and their positive behaviors described.
+This could be done, in part, by individuals, organizations, or coalitions of organizations holding philanthropy speaker series where role models are featured and their positive behaviors described.